-Each Pathway comprises three academic strands plus Academic English
+Each Pathway comprises three academic strands plus Academic English Mathematics, research and presentation skills, and ICT.

 Entry criteria: English language Minimum of UKVI Approved IELTS 5.0

 A student's English proficiency can be judged for college entry purposes by taking the IELTS or through an approved 'internal' Abbey DLD English language test.
 However, the student will be required to submit an IELTS from a UKVI Approved SELT centre as part of their visa application, so we recommend the IELTS.